ryuichiueda/ueda_blog2_contents/posts/20190908_opy_e/main.md

 3:odd 9
 ```

-  `Opy` also has a normal action.
+  `Opy` also has a normal action mode.
 When we use it, we need to put sentences in curly brackets.

 ```